Top 6 Tips for Deferred Enrollment MBA Applicants

 2. Lead on Campus

 MBA admissions teams will also be looking for your leadership skills.
 Without work experience, you will have to flex these abilities in your current community.
 This means showing how you have made an impact and led in school, ideally through clubs or activities.
 Part of this will also be showing that you are a team player and have engaged your community.
 Keep track of your results, the scale of your projects and overall impact on your community.
-Keep in mind that the admissions committee will also want to know that you will be an engaging student in business school, so this will support your candidacy in that regard, too.
+All Deferred Enrollment MBA Applicants should keep in mind that the admissions committee will also want to know that you will be an engaging student in business school, so this will support your candidacy in that regard, too.

 3. Make the Most of Summer Breaks/Internships